Download v-card Download pdf

-Patrizio Armeni is Associate Professor of Practice of Government, Health and Not for Profit at SDA Bocconi School of Management.
+Patrizio Armeni is Associate Professor of Practice in Government, Health and Not for Profit at SDA Bocconi School of Management.

 Patrizio’s collaboration with SDA Bocconi started in 2009.
-He has gradually widened his scope of research and teaching which began withthe Osservatorio Farmaci (Pharmaceutical Observatory) and went on to include, over time, other research areas realted to public management, with a particular focus on the healthcare sector.
-The knowledge of healthcare organizations has awakened his interest in studying organizational behaviors of individuals and teams and made him adopt in leadership classes an educational approach based on daily practice of ethical principles in the workplace.
+He has gradually widened the scope of his research and teaching which began withthe Osservatorio Farmaci (Pharmaceutical Observatory) and went on to include, over time, other research areas related to public management, with a particular focus on the healthcare sector.
+His knowledge of healthcare organizations has awakened his interest in studying organizational behaviors of individuals and teams and led him to adopt an educational approach based on the daily practice of ethical principles in the workplace (leadership in practice).

 He coordinates the research area «Health Economics & HTA» at CERGAS (Center for Research on Health and Social Care Management) at SDA Bocconi.
-His current research activity is focused on three themes: 1) economic evaluations of healthcare technologies (cost-effectiveness, cost-utilicy and budget impact analysis) and related methodological development founded on the pillar of value-based healthcare; 2) analysis and support to policymakers for public policy design and implementation; 3) analysis of health technology markets in terms of performance, innovation and reaction to public policies.
-He published several articles on international peer-reviewed journals and is author of a number of chapters in monographic works.
-Since 2009 he authors the chapter on healthcare expenditure in the OASI (Observatory on Healthcare Organizations and Policies in Italy) report, the leading annual Italian publication on issues relating to the healthcare system.
+His current research activity is focused on three themes: 1) economic evaluations of healthcare technologies (cost-effectiveness, cost-utility and budget impact analysis) and related methodological developments founded on the pillar of value-based healthcare; 2) analysis and support for policymakers for public policy design and implementation; 3) analysis of pharmaceutical and health technology markets in terms of performance, innovation and reaction to public policies.
+He has published several articles in international peer-reviewed journals and is the author of a number of chapters in monographic works.
+Since 2009 he has authored the chapter on healthcare expenditure in the OASI (Observatory on Healthcare Organizations and Policies in Italy) report, the leading annual Italian publication on issues relating to the healthcare system.
 He is member of the editorial board of the OASI report.
 Since 2020 he was appointed as director of operation of the newborn “LIFT” Lab dedicated to the convergence between digital innovation and life sciences.

-Patrizio’s activity in the production and diffusion of knowledge is coupled with frequent participation as speaker to international and national congresses and conferences.
-As an expert, he is often involved in advisory boards for companies operating in the pharmaceutical / medical devices industry.
-He also writes for specialized newspapers and has been repeatedly interviewed by national broadcasting services.
+Patrizio’s production and diffusion of knowledge is coupled with frequent participation as a speaker in international and national congresses and conferences.
+He serves as an expert on advisory boards for companies operating in the pharmaceutical / medical.